First-Time Buyer Conveyancing

 • Review and advise: We'll review the property’s legal title, advise you of anything that could affect your use or enjoyment of the property, and make sure you’re comfortable with what you’re agreeing to when you buy the property.

 • Exchange of contracts: We work with the seller's solicitors to answer any questions you have and ensure everything is in order.
 When everything has been checked and funds are agreed, contracts can be exchanged.
-At this point, you pay your deposit to your lender and are legally committed to buying the property.
+At this point, you pay your deposit to your lender and become legally committed to buying the property.

 To learn more about what each step entails, you can look at our first time buyer guide , which explains each step in detail.